signalfx/integrations/pops/README.md

 #### Sizing details

-The size of the machine that hosts pops depends on the amount of data that will be transmitted through it.
+The size of the machine that hosts POPS depends on the amount of data that will be transmitted through it.

 A key performance indicator is `total_datapoints_buffered`.
 When summed and viewed as an average, it reflects the number of datapoints waiting to be emitted by POPS.
 This buffer should be a steady value with steady data input.
 The input rate can be monitored in Datapoints Per Minute by taking the metric `total_datapoints_by_token` with `rate/sec` rollup, summing, and then multiplying by `60`.
 If the buffer begins to grow while the rate of input stays the same, then the configurations should be adjusted to prevent the buffer from backing up.

-- Increasing the number of draining threads will also increase cpu utilization, but should allow the pops instance to emit more datapoints.
+- Increasing the number of draining threads will also increase cpu utilization, but should allow the POPS instance to emit more datapoints.
 - Increasing the number of channels will increase both cpu utilization and memory utilization, but will allow more work to be processed when there a large number of tokens passing through POPS.

 Memory Utilization has the potential to be high when using POPS.